 Jesus said, "Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these." - Matthew 19:14 Check in Procedures on Sunday Our desire is to provide a safe and secure environment for your child to grow in the knowledge of Christ.
 Our classrooms are located downstairs in the church building.
 For young children, upon entrance of your child's class you will be greeted by their teacher and given a numbered bracelet.
 When you are ready to pick up your child, simply present bracelet to the teacher and enjoy the rest of your Sunday.

-Great Commission Kids (Age 3 - 5th Grade)
+Praise Factory (Age 3 - 5th Grade)

 When the kids reach Middle School, they join our youth group and begin to see how all the stories they have learned fit together into one big redemptive storyline.
 This storyline shows how God has worked through history to accomplish His plan.
 The middle school youth work through curriculum such as The Story of A Kingdom, What Jesus Demands From the World by John Piper, and Teach Me Your Way by Children Desiring God ministries.
 They also study systematically through big portions of Scripture or individual books of the Bible.